Chinedu Dike

 his life.
 Notwithstanding, a nagging urge

-to 'use' continues to feed and reinforce
+to q'use' continues to feed and reinforce

 the habit after each discharge from rehab.

-It's been most upsetting to the parents
+It's been most upsetting to the parents who

-who have had to watch him visibly change
+have had to watch him visibly change before

-before their eyes: from a good, healthy
+their eyes: from a healthy, level-headed son,

-son, who had always had his act together,
+who had always had his act together, to,

-to as it is, a thin, patchy-skinned loner with
+as it is, a thin, patchy-skinned loner with

-a baffled demeanour — who buries his head
+a baffled demeanour, who buries his head

-in low self-esteem to conceal the frequently
+in low self-esteem to conceal frequently

 dilated and glassy pupils from mutual gaze.